techbrett/OfficeDocs-SkypeForBusiness/Teams/answer-auto-attendant-and-call-queue-calls.md

 ![Screenshot of an incoming call notification.](media/answer-auto-attendant-and-call-queue-calls-image1.png)

 Once an Auto attendant or Call queue call is answered, the user can process the call like any other call &#x2014; they can add or conference in another user or transfer the call to another party.
-Also, Auto attendant calls are be forwarded based on the user's configuration.
+Also, Auto attendant calls are forwarded based on the user's configuration.

 > [!NOTE]
 > Call queue calls aren't forwarded based on the user's call answering rules configuration.
 This ensures that callers remain in the queue until an agent can answer the call and that the caller isn't forwarded unexpectedly.